TheStartofAGoodEnd/Something/README.md

 	- Set can be looped with the for...of loop;
 	- set.keys() – returns an iterable object for values,
 	- set.values() – same as set.keys, for compatibility with Map,
-	- set.entries() – returns an iterable object for entries [value, value], exists for compatibility with Map DO IT, JUST DO IT:
+	- set.entries() – returns an iterable object for entries [value, value], exists for compatibility with Map;

+Promise -

+Class - It is a way to create objects with predifined configurations and the configurations can be constructors or methods.
+	- class NameOfTheClass { constructor(arguments) {} method() {} }; - Syntax to create a class;
+	- let name = new NameOfTheClass(arguments); - Syntax to create an object with the predifined configurations of the class;

+DO IT, JUST DO IT: